vuejs/eslint-plugin-vue/docs/rules/attribute-hyphenation.md

 Default casing is set to `always`.
 By default the following attributes are ignored: `data-`, `aria-`, `slot-scope`, and all the [SVG attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute) with either an upper case letter or an hyphen.

 - `"always"` (default) ...
-Use hyphenated name.
+Use hyphenated attribute name.
 - `"never"` ...
-Don't use hyphenated name except the ones that are ignored.
+Don't use hyphenated attribute name.
 - `"ignore"` ...
 Array of ignored names.
 - `"ignoreTags"` ...
 Array of exclude tag names.